xtdb/xtdb-tutorial/5-match.nextjournal.md

 # Spaceport

-As you prepare to land you open your xtdb manual to the page on `match`
+As you prepare to land you open your XTDB manual to the page on `match`

-> Currently there are only four transaction operations in xtdb: put, delete, match and evict.
+> Currently there are only four primitve transaction operations in XTDB: put, delete, match and evict.
 >
 >> **Transaction**    **(Description)**
 >>